The 8 D's of Stroke Care

 Detection: Detection involves recognizing the signs and symptoms of an acute stroke.
 Early signs of a stroke include weakness on one side of the body, slurred speech and facial drooping.
 Early detection and recognition of stroke symptoms speeds the implementation of appropriate medical interventions and improves patient outcomes.

 Dispatch: The second step in the chain of survival is ‘dispatch’, which involves activating emergency medical services.
 In most cases, this involves calling 911.
-Medical dispatch should be thoroughly trained in order to identify a possible stroke patient so that the appropriate level of EMS services can be dispatched to the patient.
+Medical dispatch should be thoroughly trained to identify a possible stroke patient so that the appropriate level of EMS services can be dispatched to the patient.
 Simply stated, the faster EMS can be dispatched, the quicker lifesaving treatment can be delivered.

 Delivery: Delivery is the prompt transport of the patient to a hospital, preferably a stroke center.
 Emergency medical personnel should be trained in performing a rapid assessment of the patient’s condition.
 If a stroke is suspected, the patient should be transported to an appropriate receiving hospital as soon as possible.
 A medical history and baseline mental status should be documented.
 The time since onset of symptoms should also be noted and is referred to as ‘time zero’, or the last time the patient was seen to be normal.
 Emergency medical workers need to provide pre-arrival information to the receiving facility so that the ED can prepare for the arrival of a potential stroke patient.